pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * I want to hire people who want to learn.
 * Those people are not good hiring choices.

----
-Ana: We may hire another engineer to help us on our project.

-Bob: That sounds good!
-We need the help!

-Ana: We can expect a new person as early as next [week,month,year].

----
 * We might need to cut off hiring new staff for the next two months.
 * We might need to cut off the meeting early.